vdaas/vald/docs/user/architecture.md

 #### Vald Backup Manager

 Vald Backup Manager processes the CRD request of the backup request and handles the compressed metadata.
-Users can configure which data source to be used in `Vald Meta` (for example Redis or Cassandra).
+Users can configure which data source to be used in Vald Meta (for example Redis or Cassandra).

 #### Vald Backup Gateway

-Vald Backup Gateway will forward the backup request to the `Vald LB Gateway`.
-It will also forward to `Vald Compressor` asynchronously with metadata.
+Vald Backup Gateway will forward the backup request to the Vald LB Gateway.
+It also forwards to Vald Compressor asynchronously with metadata.

 ### Vald Load Balancing